 - 1/2 teaspoon dried parsley

 - 5 medjool dates, pitted

 - 2/3 cup water (reserved)

 - russet potatoes (one per person)

-- Meanwhile, in a small pot, bring ⅔ cup water to a boil and add the dates.
-Boil 30-60 seconds, just long enough to significantly soften the dates.
+- Meanwhile, in a separate small pot, bring 2/3 cup of water to a boil and add the dates.
+Boil 30-60 seconds, just long enough to soften the dates.
 Remove the dates from the pot (reserving the water for later)

-- Place the dates into a food processor or blender, then add tomato sauce, and tomato paste.
-Blend well then add to the beef mixture
+- Place the dates into a food processor or blender, then add tomato sauce and tomato paste.
+Blend well then add to the ground beef

 - Wash and dry a russet potato.
 Poke the potato with a fork or knife a few times, then microwave for 5-7 minutes, until potato is soft inside